 - 11.1 The representations process (stage 2) needs to come before the security checking process (stage 4) in case it results in changes.
-This order should not present any difficulties because the representations process will not involve the disclosure to those consulted of new security-sensitive information. - 11.2 It will be seen that the interim report: is likely to be able to pass the representations and security checking processes (stages 2 and 4) more quickly, because it will not go into great detail about specific individuals or cases; and will be the only report that will need to pass an administration of justice review (stage 6), because final reports will not be published until the conclusion of any relevant criminal justice process.
+This order should not present any difficulties because the representations process will not involve the disclosure to those consulted of new security-sensitive information. - 11.2 It will be seen that the interim report is likely to be able to pass the representations and security checking processes (stages 2 and 4) more quickly and that it is the only report that will need to pass an administration of justice review (stage 6).

-Chief Constable (retd) Jon Boutcher

-Officer in Overall Charge
+Chief Constable (retd) Jon Boutcher Officer in Overall Charge 23 September 2021